XuewenWangUGA/pRMNE/README.md

 # pRMNE
-The probability of Not Excluding a Random Man  (pMNE)
+The probability of Random Man Not Excluding (pRMNE) in DNA mixture

-A novel bioinformatics and statiatical tool for calculating the probability of Random Man Not Excluded (pRMNE) based on multiple loci alleles and popualtion frequency.
+A novel bioinformatics and statistical tool for calculating the probability of Random Man Not Excluded (pRMNE) based on multiple loci alleles and population frequency.
 The tool is programmed in Python3.

 ## Installation

-The tool is prograqmmed in Pyhton v3.9.
+The tool is programmed in Pyhton v3.9.
 No installation is needed.
-It can be run after downloading from Github using the following command in a terminal.
+It can be run after downloading from Github using the following command in a command terminal.

 ` git clone https://github.com/XuewenWangUGA/pRMNE`

-or click the download button in the Github page to download the .zip file , then uncompressed the downloaded file.
+or click the download button on the GitHub page to download the .zip file, then uncompress the downloaded file.

 ## How to use